titilda/appunti/Numerical Linear Algebra/index.md

 \alpha_{opt} = \frac{2}{\lambda_{min}(A) + \lambda_{max}(A)}
 $$

-In such case, the specral radius of the iteration matrix is
+In such case, the spectral radius of the iteration matrix is

 $$
 \rho_{opt}(B) = \frac{K(A) - 1}{K(A) + 1}